ilshad/combo/README.md

 Second advantage is simplier reusability.
 One may have:

-1. a lot of similar widgets in the project,
+1. a lot of similar widgets in a project,
 2. different composite views build with these widgets.

 In order to minimize amount of code, one may want: